Fuktsteen/Simplefox/README.md

 Improves privacy and quality of life while maintaining a heavy emphasis on usability, ie.:

 - disables telemetry, AI and speculative loading
-- enables Strict Tracking Protection and DNS over HTTPS
+- enables Strict Tracking Protection and DNS over HTTPS (with additional ad, tracker and malware blocking)
 - opts out of experiments and crash reports

 ## Instructions